Visit The National Museum of Computing

 The Museum is also fully open to the public during long school holidays (Easter, Summer and Christmas) and bank holidays.

 The Museum accepts advance group bookings on all weekdays.
-All educational groups must book before visiting the Museum and should contact Educational Bookings.
+All educational groups must book before visiting and should contact Educational Bookings.

 Other groups of 8 people or more should contact Corporate or Group Bookings.
-Corporate groups may book to visit at any time.
+Corporate and private groups may book to visit only any weekday.

-For the Tunny and Colossus galleries, groups in excess of 8 should book via firstname.lastname@example.org.
+For the Colossus Galleries, groups in excess of 8 should also book via firstname.lastname@example.org.

 The museum has adopted this policy to ensure that everyone has the best possible visitor experience.